01110000u01101110k/jsToDoList/README.md

 # JavaScript To-Do List

-Wrote the simplest to-do list SPA using JavaScript.
+Wrote the simplest to-do list using JavaScript.